Prague travel guide podcast

 There are dozens of bridges across the Vltava River and several in Prague, but one in particular stands out: the Charles Bridge.
 It’s wide and beautiful with statues all along it.
 In fact, it’s so wide that a bustling mini-market of souvenir-sellers, buskers, painters and craftspeople line both sides of it!

-You’ll pass through the Lesser Town, Mala Strana, on your way up to the castle.
+You’ll pass through the Lesser Town, Mala Strana, on your way up to Prague Castle.
 There are great views from here and some excellent places to relax and look over Prague.
+You have to pay to enter the whole castle and full grounds — see below.

 Prague was home to some excellent artists and two that are both contemporary and accessible: the Mucha museum houses works of Alphonse Mucha, a predominant figure in Art Nouveau.
 If you like his work, head to the National Gallery to see his Slav Epic.
 Franz Kafka was also a Prague resident and has a museum in the lesser town.